In a few minutes you can say 'Hello!' to your first LUIS^Teneo solution! Let's get started.

 Make sure the Solution Language for this first bot is English.
 This will be the mother tongue of your bot.

 Under 'Solution Content', choose 'Create from Template' and select 'Teneo Dialogue Resources English' from the list.
 This will boost your bot with lots of pre-built flows.
-The bot will then, right out of the box, understand and respond to greetings, meta-requests (like Can you repeat that?), feedback (like Great! or You are stupid) and conversational small talk.
+The bot will then, right out of the box, understand and respond to greetings, meta-requests (like Can you repeat that?), feedback (like Great! or You are funny) and conversational small talk.

 Click 'OK'.
 It may take a couple of minutes for your solution to be created.
 You will be notified when it’s done.